webix-hub/docs/data/desktop/dnd_hierarchy.md

 on:{
 	onBeforeDrop:function(context){
 		if (this.getItem(context.target).$count && this.getItem(context.target).open){
-			//drop as first child if the item is dropped into an opened tree branch context.parent = context.target;
+			// drop as first child if the item is dropped into an opened tree branch context.parent = context.target;
 			context.index = 0;
         } else {
-			//in other cases, the dropped item takes the next next position context.index++;
+			// in other cases, the dropped item takes the next next position context.index++;
 		}
 	}